Forms and Policies

 Click the link below to see a list of the approved outside caterers, if you wish to cater your event at CBS:

-Click the link below to print the Aliyah Honors Form which you will go over in your meeting with Rabbi Averbach (approx. 2 months before your simcha):
+Click the link below to print the Aliyah Honors Form which you will go over in your meeting with Rabbi Ferratier (approx. 2 months before your simcha):

 Click the link below to see the options you have for the Parents’ Prayer: